 Information and Resources

-Screeners may visit the Virginia Department of Social Services (VDSS) website to access the screening Manual.
+Screeners may visit the Virginia Medicaid Enterprise System (MES) website to access the Screening Manual.